-This section provides a quick description of the format of the binary files collected by DCA1000 EVM from the xWR22xx devices.
-There are differences in the data format captured when the number of channels is changed, as well as when the number of LVDS lanes is changed, and when the type of data (from complex to real) is changed.
+This section provides a quick description of the format of the binary files collected by DCA1000 EVM from the AWR2944 devices.
+There are differences in the data format captured when the number of channels is changed, as well as when the number of LVDS lanes is changed, and when the type of data is real only type.